-INTERNET www.abs.gov.au the ABS web site is the best place to start for access to summary data from our latest publications, information about the ABS, advice about upcoming releases, our catalogue, and Australia Now.
+www.abs.gov.au the ABS web site is the best place for INTERNET data from our publications and information about the ABS.

-LIBRARY A range of ABS publications is available from public and tertiary libraries Australia-wide.
+LIBRARY A range of ABS publications are available from public and tertiary libraries Australia wide.
 Contact your nearest library to determine whether it has the ABS statistics you require, or visit our web site for a list of libraries.